clanfear/CSSS508/Lectures/Week5/CSSS508_week5_data_import_export_cleaning.md

  chr [1:706] "03/25/2016 11:58:30 PM" "03/25/2016 11:57:22 PM" ...
 ```

 We want this to be in a date/time format ("POSIXct"), not character.
+We will work with dates
+using the `lubridate` package.

 ```r